-The above rates which are expressed in a dollar amount will be cumulatively adjusted by the same percentage rate in future contracts as the BA base is adjusted.
+The above rates which are expressed in a dollar amount will be cumulatively adjusted by the same percentage rate in future contracts, if agreed by the parties.

 Section E: Coaching Experience Credit

 A maximum of five (5) years credit outside Kalamazoo may be allowed, provided, however, said experience is from a school comparable to Kalamazoo Central or Loy Norrix.
 Allowable experience shall be Senior High School experience in the specific sport and in the coaching position.